quartiq/stabilizer/book/src/setup.md

 ## Building

 1. Get and install [rustup](https://rustup.rs/) and use it to install a current stable Rust toolchain.
-    Stabilizer tracks stable Tust.
+    Stabilizer tracks stable Rust.
 The minimum supported Rust version (MSRV) is specified in the manifest (`Cargo.toml`).
 2. Install target support
     ```bash
     rustup target add thumbv7em-none-eabihf